-- The use of Institutional Controls to prohibit the use of Site groundwater and restrict land uses in a manner that ensures the protectiveness of the remedy as described in the ROD, and ensures the integrity of the on-site low-permeability cover and other remedial components.
+- The use of Institutional Controls to prohibit the use of Site groundwater and restrict land uses in a manner that ensure the protectiveness of the remedy as described in the ROD, and ensure the integrity of the on-site low-permeability cover and other remedial components.
 Risks from soil exposures within the area of the existing railroad right of way were evaluated during design and appropriate action such as deed restrictions or other legal and administrative measures will be implemented if necessary;

 - Long-term monitoring of groundwater, surface water, and sediment;